It happened again.

 And if you just burst into tears and threw your phone across the room because it feels like I’m adding to your already endless “to-do” list, hang with me here.
 I promise this will actually reduce your mental load by building capacity and boosting motivation.

-I created a printable to help make it easier to notice upstairs and downstairs brain moments.
+I created the It’s a Brain Thing printable to help make it easier to notice upstairs and downstairs brain moments.

 We will talk more about tiger and turtle and porcupine moments another time.
 For now, let’s focus on the calm, curious, problem-solving part of the brain that we need for parenting.